Vytax/hippo/README.md

 The application currently support:
 * Synchronization with Evernote servers
 * Local data caching
-* Local-only and synchronized notebooks supported
 * Embbeded PDF documents prieview with poppler
+* Note printing and export to PDF, html or text file.

 #Requirements
 For Qt4 builds: